datasign-tist/Project-03-Wine-Prediction-Using-MLFlow-with-Deployment/README.md

 C. We don't need this at the moment.
 D. We need to create the entity ( A return type of a function ) to read the config.yaml, we need to create the constructor file inside src/project_name/constants.
 This will help us locate all the yaml paths in our code.
 E. Add the configuration manager.
 It will return all the variables, add the data, and check the return type.
-F. Update the components folder needed in that stage.
-Downloading/Adding Features/EDA/PCA, etc.
+F. Update the components folder needed in that stage, such as downloading/Adding Features/EDA/PCA, etc.
 G. Update the pipeline for that stage.
 H. Update the main.py